nasa-gibs/onearth/docker/wms_service/README.md

 * **mapfile_header**: The common mapfile "header" used for all layers in the endpoint
 * **mapfile_location**: The output location of the mapfile within the container
 * **source_wmts_gc_uri**: The source WMTS GetCapabilities that is used to as the basis for WMS layers
+* **replace_with_local**: Replace this part of the source pattern with the Docker host so that connections stay local

 "epsg_code" is required as a top-level endpoint configuration item.